RCass172/scented-candles/README.md

 To my family and friends who helped provide great and honest feedback throughout the project.

-And finally thanks to the slack community for whenever I got stuck on (many) a problem, research (mostly) always pointed me in the right direction.
+And finally thank you to the slack community for whenever I got stuck on (many) a problem, research (mostly) always pointed me in the right direction.